NIHON KOHDEN Life Scope J (BSM-9101) Bedside Monitor

 Where fear is, there is your task - Carl Jung

-In order not to reveal to the market NIHON KOHDEN had given up development to make modular monitors, the modular Life Scope S and Life Scope M were still being actively promoted on brochures.
-Since it could not be for sales improvement, its real purpose was to lie that the company is still capable of making modular monitors.
+In order not to reveal to the market NIHON KOHDEN had already given up development to make modular monitors, the modular Life Scope S and Life Scope M were still being actively promoted on brochures.
+Since it could not be for sales improvement, its real purpose was to continue the impression the company is still capable of making modular monitors.

-The failed modular monitors that still appeared in this brochure was to hide the truth from the market
+The failed modular monitors continued to appear in later promotion brochure in order to hide the truth from the market

 - 2 channels of Temperature